MarkusHackspacher/pyLottoSimu/docs/index.rst

 Lotto Generator and Simulator

-a simulation of the German (6 of 49), Austria (6 of 45)
+a simulation of Lotto Germany (pick 6 out of 49), Lotto Austria (pick 6 out of 45), EuroMillionen, Powerball Lottery US, Mega Millions lottery and Hot Lotto Sizzler system.
-or EuroMillionen (5 of 50 plus 2) lottery system.

 The pyLottoSimu program generates random lottery numbers and can simulate a draw.
 In the simulation view a Lotto Ball is visible on the